 When choosing an insurance company after buying a car, it’s important to check the terms and conditions around their ‘choice of repairer’ policy.
 Some policies will restrict the choice of repairer to certain businesses within the insurer’s network, while others will allow you to choose any repairer you like.

 The insurance industry is regulated by the Commonwealth.
-If you have problems with your insurer, you can lodge a dispute with the Financial Ombudsman Service, (FOS).
+If you have problems with your insurer, you can lodge a dispute with Australian Financial Complaints Authority (AFCA).
 Visit the Australian Competition and Consumer Commission’s (ACCC) guide for a list of reported consumer issues with motor vehicle and motorcycle sales and repairs.

 NSW Fair Trading provides a free dispute resolution service to motor vehicle owners, licensed motor dealers or licensed motor vehicle repairers with dealer guarantee or repair disputes.
 Go to the motor vehicle warranty and repair disputes page for more information on the dispute resolution process.